Riverchain/watum/README.md

 ## Spreadsheet as database and user interface
 The interface of the user and code materials is the familiar and friendly Excel environment.
 You can prepare the **xlsx** file on online free spreadsheet tools and save it.
 Then run it locally in your machine.

+## Are you science thirsty?
+If you are eager to expand your knowledge about water, you will find [THIS LINK](https://riverchain.github.io/watum/Encyclopedia of Water Terms.html) useful.

 ### Support or Contact
 Please feel free to contact us: